 Parents of dependent children have the right to inspect the cumulative folder and/or supplementary records of their children.

-Parents and adult students shall be notified annually of their right to inspect and review the records of their children and their other rights under the Family Education Rights and Privacy Act through the following notice on the district website:
+Parents and adult students will be notified annually of their right to inspect and review the records of their children and their other rights under the Family Education Rights and Privacy Act through the following notice on the district website:

 The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age (“eligible students”) certain rights with respect to the student’s education records.
 They are:

-4. The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
-Exceptions which permit disclosure without consent are: disclosure deemed by the district as necessary to protect the health or safety of the student or other individuals and disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the district as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the District has contracted to perform a special task (such as an attorney) hearing officer, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+- The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+Exceptions permitting disclosure without consent are: disclosure deemed by the district as necessary to protect the health or safety of the student or other individuals and disclosure to school officials with legitimate educational interests.
+A school official is a person employed by the district as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the District has contracted to perform a special task (such as an attorney, hearing officer, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, the District discloses educational records without consent to officials of another school district in which a student seeks or intends to enroll.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

 Prospective employers may request to review the transcript of a student.
-Each student shall be advised at least annually that such requests shall be honored only upon a signed release of the parent or adult student.
-Information contained in the cumulative folder and supplementary records of a student shall be released to persons and organizations other than the student, parent, staff and other districts only with the written consent of the parent or adult student with the following exceptions:
+The district will advise each parent or adult student at least annually that such requests will be honored only upon a signed release of the parent or adult student.
+The district will release information contained in the cumulative folder and supplementary records to persons and organizations other than the student, parent, staff and other districts only with the written consent of the parent or adult student with the following exceptions:

-2. Information may be released to authorized representatives of the comptroller general of the United States, the commissioner of education, and/or an administrative head of an education agency or state education authorities in connection with the audit and evaluation of federally supported education programs or in connection with the enforcement of the federal legal requirements for such programs.
+- Information may be released to authorized representatives of the comptroller general of the United States, the commissioner of education, and/or an administrative head of an education agency or state education authorities in connection with the audit and evaluation of federally supported education programs or in connection with the enforcement of the federal legal requirements for such programs.

-3. Information may be released to state and local officials to whom such information is specifically required to be reported or disclosed pursuant to Washington state statute (examples: reporting child abuse or referrals to juvenile court for truancy).
+- Information may be released to state and local officials to whom such information is specifically required to be reported or disclosed pursuant to Washington state statute (examples: reporting child abuse or referrals to juvenile court for truancy).

-4. Information may be released to organizations conducting studies for educational agencies for the purpose of developing, validating or administering predictive tests or improving instruction, if such studies are conducted in such a manner as will not permit the personal identification of students and their parents by persons other than the representatives of such organizations and if such information shall be destroyed when no longer needed for the purpose for which it has been gathered.
+- Information may be released to organizations conducting studies for educational agencies for the purpose of developing, validating or administering predictive tests or improving instruction, if such studies are conducted in such a manner as will not permit the personal identification of students and their parents by persons other than the representatives of such organizations and if such information will be destroyed when no longer needed for the purpose for which it has been gathered.

-5. Information may be released in compliance with a judicial order or lawfully issued subpoena including ex parte court orders under the USA Patriot Act, upon condition that a reasonable effort was made to notify the parent or adult student in advance of such compliance unless such notice is not allowed by the order of subpoena.
-In compliance with the federal Uninterrupted Scholars Act of 2013, when a parent is a party to a court proceeding involving child abuse or neglect (as defined in Section 3 of the Child Abuse and Prevention and Treatment Act (42 U.S.C.
+- Information may be released in compliance with a judicial order or lawfully issued subpoena including ex parte court orders under the USA Patriot Act, upon condition that a reasonable effort was made to notify the parent or adult student in advance of such compliance unless such notice is not allowed by the order or subpoena.
+In compliance with the federal Uninterrupted Scholar’s Act of 2013, when a parent is a party to a court proceeding involving child abuse or neglect (as defined in Section 3 of the Child Abuse and Prevention and Treatment Act (42 U.S.C.
 5101) or dependency matters, and the order is issued in the context of that proceeding, the district is not required to provide additional notice (i.e., in addition to the court’s notice) to the parent prior to release of the information.

-6. Information may be released to appropriate persons and agencies in connection with an emergency to protect the health or safety of the student or other persons.
+- Information may be released to appropriate persons and agencies in connection with an emergency to protect the health or safety of the student or other persons.
 The district will take into account the totality of the circumstance and determine if there is an articulable and significant threat to the health or safety of the student or other individuals.
-When information from a student’s record, other than directory information, is released to any person or organization other than staff, a record of such release shall be maintained as part of the specific record involved.
-Telephone requests for information about students shall not be honored unless the identity of the caller is known and the caller is authorized to receive the information under provisions of these procedures.
-A record shall be made of any such release of information and placed in the student’s cumulative folder.
-This record of access shall include date of access, name of the party granted access and the legitimate educational interest of the party granted access.
+When information from a student’s record, other than directory information, is released to any person or organization other than staff, a record of such release will be maintained as part of the specific record involved.
+Telephone requests for information about students will not be honored unless the identity of the caller is known and the caller is authorized to receive the information under provisions of these procedures.
+A record will be made of any such release of information and placed in the student’s cumulative folder.
+This record of access will include date of access, name of the party granted access and the legitimate educational interest of the party granted access.

 Confidential Health Records

-Confidential health records should be stored in a secure area accessible only to the school health care provider, unless an appropriately executed release under Ch.
-70.02 has been obtained.
+Confidential health records should be stored in a secure area accessible only to the school health care provider, unless an appropriately executed release under Chapter 70.02 RCW has been obtained.
 Such records are also covered by the Family Education Rights and Privacy Act, permitting parent access to review and otherwise exercise FERPA rights regarding the records.
 There is a higher standard of confidentiality and minor student’s rights of privacy for records pertaining to HIV, sexually transmitted diseases, drug or alcohol treatment, mental health treatment, family planning or abortion.
 The releases for information regarding sexually transmitted diseases, HIV and drug or alcohol treatment are more restrictive than ordinary medical releases.

-Challenges and Hearings
+Amendment of Records and Hearings

 Maintenance of Student Records

-A. Maintain only those records authorized by these procedures;
+- Maintain only those records authorized by these procedures;

-B. Safeguard student records from unauthorized use and disposition;
+- Safeguard student records from unauthorized use and disposition;

-C. Maintain access records;
+- Maintain access records;

-D. Honor access requests for parent or adult student;
+- Honor access requests for parent or adult student;

-F. Follow the records review schedule and procedures established by the senior custodian.
+- Follow the records review schedule and procedures established by the senior custodian.

-A. Request student records from other schools;
+- Request student records from other schools;

-B. Maintain security of student records;
+- Maintain security of student records;

-C. Transfer, destroy and expunge records as permitted;
+- Transfer, destroy and expunge records as permitted;

-D. Supervise activities of their custodians;
+- Supervise activities of their custodians;

-E. Conduct informal hearings and grant or deny approval of corrections or deletions requested by parents or adult students;
+- Conduct informal hearings and grant or deny approval of corrections or deletions requested by parents or adult students;

-G. Upon transfer of the student to the next level (elementary to middle school, middle school to high school) or upon graduation or transfer outside the district, remove for retention, preservation or destruction in accordance with applicable disposition procedures any records no longer pertinent to educational program placement; and
+- Upon transfer of the student to the next level (elementary to middle school, middle school to high school) or upon graduation or transfer outside the district, remove for retention, preservation or destruction in accordance with applicable disposition procedures any records no longer pertinent to educational program placement; and

-H. Certify to the district records custodian by June 30 of each year the following:
+- Certify to the district records custodian by June 30 of each year the following:

-1. Only records pertinent to educational program placement are being maintained, unless otherwise authorized by law, and
+- Only records pertinent to educational program placement are being maintained, unless otherwise authorized by law, and

-2. Required reviews have been accomplished.
+- Required reviews have been accomplished.